List of FA Vase finals

 The Football Association Challenge Vase, commonly known as the FA Vase, is a knockout cup competition in English football, organised by and named after The Football Association (the FA).
 It was staged for the first time in the 1974–75 season, effectively replacing the FA Amateur Cup, which was discontinued after the abolition of official amateur status by the FA.
 While the leading teams from the Amateur Cup switched to the existing FA Trophy, the lower-level teams entered the new FA Vase.
 The Vase is open to all clubs in levels five to seven of the National League System, equivalent to levels nine to eleven of the overall English football league system, although clubs from other leagues may apply to enter if their stadiums meet certain requirements.

 The record for the most wins is held by Whitley Bay, with four victories.
 Whitley Bay have also won in three consecutive seasons.
 Billericay Town, Halesowen Town and Tiverton Town have each won the Vase in two consecutive seasons.

-The Vase is currently held by Whitstable Town, who beat Whyteleafe in the 2025 final.
+The Vase is currently held by A.F.C.
+Stoneham, who beat Cockfosters in the 2026 final.